zteoh/choretracker-react-starter/README.md

 9. Type `@alex.name` and see that you get 'Alex Heimann'.

-10. Type `k = Child.new` to get an empty child object.
+10. Type `b = Child.new` to get an empty child object.

-11. Now type `k.first_name = 'Kelly'` and then `k.save!` and see this fails because no last name is specified.
+11. Now type `b.first_name = 'Becca'` and then `b.save!` and see this fails because no last name is specified.

 Add a last name and see the child object does indeed save.

 Rails console is a great way to test your models informally or to debug issues that are happening on the back end.

 12.  **Note: this is _not_ a substitute for unit testing, but it is a great compliment to testing.**

 There are some great resources online regarding the rails console - below are two articles that you might want to check out later:

     1. [Secrets of the rails console ninjas](http://slash7.com/articles/2006/12/21/secrets-of-the-rails-console-ninjas)
     2. [Real console helpers](http://errtheblog.com/posts/41-real-console-helpers)

 13. Below is the test file for chores.
 It is the most complex of the three models, so read through the file and once you understand it, run the tests to see the failures and then start writing methods to correct these errors.

     ```ruby